-(During startup the Controller sensed that battery system voltage was greater than 19 volts for 1 second)
+(During startup the Controller sensed that battery system voltage was greater than 19.2 volts for 5 milliseconds or greater than 19.2 volts for 1 second will running)

 - 1. Check battery bank connections and reconnect if necessary so that the 12 volt batteries serving the genset are connected in parallel (12 volt) rather than in series (24 volt). - 2.
 Select a lower battery booster charge rate.